The Advantages of Wood as a Building Material

-Wood is Biodegradable
+Wood Is Biodegradable

 One of the biggest challenges of many building materials, including concrete, metal, and plastics, is that when they are discarded, they take an impossibly long time to decompose.
 When exposed to natural climate conditions, wood will break down much more quickly and actually replenish the soil in the process.

-On the flip side, understanding the role of moisture and wood rot means that when conditions for the wood are optimized, the lifespan of the building or floor can easily outlive the life span of the tree!
+On the flip side, understanding the role of moisture and wood rot means that when conditions for the wood are optimized, the lifespan of the building or floor can easily outlive the lifespan of the tree!

-Optimizing Wood’s Use with Moisture Content Measurement
+Optimizing Wood’s Use with MC Measurement

 One of the most important elements when maximizing wood’s performance over time is having an accurate understanding of wood’s interaction with moisture.

-Why the focus on moisture content?
+Why the Focus on MC?

 On the job site, wood needs to be in balance with its environment, a state referred to as equilibrium moisture content, or EMC.
 If builders or flooring installers begin the project before wood has adjusted to the relative humidity levels around it, they run the risk of the wood warping, twisting, splitting, or having significant gaps or buckling.

 The right tool for monitoring wood MC is a wood moisture meter.